adobe/log-parser/README.md

 ## Using the SDK
 Using the log parser as an SDK allow you to define your own transformations and also to override many of the behaviors.

+### Writing your own SDK
-In order to use this feature you need to define a class that extends the class StdLogEntry
+In order to use this feature you need to define a class that extends the class StdLogEntry.

+You will often want to transform the parsed information into a more manageable object by defining your own fields in the SDK class.

+#### Declaring a Default and Copy Constructor
+You will need to declare a default constructor and a copy constructor.
+The copy constructor will allow you to copy the values from one object to another.

+#### Declaring the transformation Rules in setValuesFromMap
+You will need to declare how the parsed variables are transformed into your SDL.
+This is done in the method `setValuesFromMap()`.

+#### Declaring the Key
+You will need to define how a unique line will look like.
+Although this is already done in the Definition Rules, you may want to provide more precisions.
+This is doen in the method `makeKey()`.

+#### Declare the HeaderMap, and ValueMap
+Depending on the fields you have defined, you will want to define how the results are represented when they are stored in your system.

 ## Code Structure
 Below is a diagram representing the class structure: